lonelyplanet/image-resizer/README.md

 ## Default parameters

-You can have an initializer with
+You can have an initializer with some values:

+    # The ReSRC.it URL
+    ImageResizer.media_service = '//resrc.it'

+    # Domain to use on images lacking a full URI
+    ImageResizer.media_domain = '//media.lonelyplanet.com'

+    # Default optimization value
     ImageResizer.default_quality = 80

 if you want to.
 The quality setting will be applied to all images unless overridden on individual items.